-1 (2) The names of the persons from whom the committee making 2 the independent expenditure has received its two highest 3 cumulative contributions of fifty thousand dollars (\$50,000) or 4 more during the 12-month period prior to the expenditure.
-If the 5 committee can show, on the basis that contributions are spent in the order they are received, that contributions received from the 6 7 two highest contributors have been used for expenditures unrelated 8 to the candidate or ballot measure featured in the communication, 9 the committee shall disclose the contributors making the next largest cumulative contributions of fifty thousand dollars (\$50,000) 10 or more.
-11 12 (b) If an acronym is used to identify any committee names 13 required by this section, the names of any sponsoring organization of the committee shall be printed on print advertisements or spoken 14 15 in broadcast advertisements.
+19 (2) The names of the persons from whom the committee making 20 the independent expenditure has received its two highest 21 cumulative contributions of fifty thousand dollars (\$50,000) or 22 more during the 12-month period prior to the expenditure.
+If the committee can show, on the basis that contributions are spent in 23 the order they are received, that contributions received from the 24 25 two highest contributors have been used for expenditures unrelated to the candidate or ballot measure featured in the communication, 26 27 the committee shall disclose the contributors making the next 28 largest cumulative contributions of fifty thousand dollars (\$50,000)

+29 or more.
+20 (b) If an economic is used to identify any committee

+30 (b) If an acronym is used to identify any committee names

+31 required by this section, the names of any sponsoring organization

+32 of the committee shall be printed on print advertisements or spoken

+- 33 in broadcast advertisements. - 34 SEC.
+17. Section 84508 of the Government Code is amended 35 to read: - 36 84508.
+If disclosure of two major donors is required by Section - 37 84506, the committee shall be required to disclose, in addition to - 38 the committee name, only its highest major contributor in any 30 advertisement which ice - 39 advertisement which is: - 40 (a) An electronic broadcast of 15 seconds or less, or

+1 (b) A newspaper, magazine, or other public print media 2 advertisement which is 20 square inches or less.

+3 SEC.
+16. Section 84511 of the Government Code is amended 4 to read:

+5 84511. (a) A committee that makes an expenditure of five 6 thousand dollars (\$5,000) or more to an individual for his or her 7 appearance in an advertisement to support or oppose the 8 qualification, passage or defeat of a ballot measure shall file a 9 report within 10 days of the expenditure.
+The report shall identify 10 the measure, the date of the expenditure, the name of the recipient, 11 and the amount expended.

+12 advertisement shall include (b) The the statement 13 "(spokesperson's name) is being paid by this campaign or its donors" in highly visible roman font shown continuously if the 14 15 advertisement consists of printed-or televised material, or spoken 16 in a clearly audible format if the advertisement is a radio broadcast 17 or telephone message.
+If the advertisement is a television or video 18 advertisement, the statement shall be shown continuously, except 19 when the disclosure statement required by Section 84503.2 is being 20 shown.
 SEC.
-17. Section 84508 of the Government Code is amended 16 17 to read: 84508.
-If disclosure of two major donors is required by Section 18 19 84506, the committee shall be required to disclose, in addition to the committee name, only its highest major contributor in any 20 21 advertisement which is: (a) An electronic broadcast of 15 seconds or less, or 22 23 (b) A newspaper, magazine, or other public print media 24 advertisement which is 20 square inches or less.
-25 SEC.
-18. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because 26 27 the only costs that may be incurred by a local agency or school 28 district will be incurred because this act creates a new crime or 29 infraction, eliminates a crime or infraction, or changes the penalty 30 for a crime or infraction, within the meaning of Section 17556 of 31 the Government Code, or changes the definition of a crime within 32 the meaning of Section 6 of Article XIII B of the California 33 Constitution.
-34 SEC.
-19. The Legislature finds and declares that this bill 35 furthers the purposes of the Political Reform Act of 1974 within 36 the meaning of subdivision (a) of Section 81012 of the Government 37 Code.
+18. 21 22 SEC.
+17. No reimbursement is required by this act pursuant to the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIII B of the California

+23 Section 6 of Article XIIIB of the California Constitution because24 the only costs that may be incurred by a local agency or school

+26 infraction, eliminates a crime or infraction, or changes the penalty27 for a crime or infraction, within the meaning of Section 17556 of

+- 30 Constitution. - 31 SEC.
+19.

+32 SEC.
+18. The Legislature finds and declares that this bill

+33 furthers the purposes of the Political Reform Act of 1974 within

+34 the meaning of subdivision (a) of Section 81012 of the Government

-AMENDED IN ASSEMBLY JULY 1, 2014 AMENDED IN ASSEMBLY JUNE 18, 2014 AMENDED IN SENATE MAY 27, 2014 AMENDED IN SENATE MAY 14, 2014 AMENDED IN SENATE APRIL 10, 2014 AMENDED IN SENATE MARCH 20, 2014
+AMENDED IN ASSEMBLY AUGUST 7, 2014 AMENDED IN ASSEMBLY JULY 1, 2014 AMENDED IN ASSEMBLY JUNE 18, 2014 AMENDED IN SENATE MAY 27, 2014 AMENDED IN SENATE MAY 14, 2014 AMENDED IN SENATE APRIL 10, 2014 AMENDED IN SENATE MARCH 20, 2014